-Additionally, businesses that sell personal information collected while interacting with the consumer offline must provide an offline disclosure of their right to opt out and instructions for making a request.
+Additionally, businesses that sell or share personal information collected while interacting with the consumer offline must provide an offline disclosure of their right to opt out and instructions for making a request.
 If a business operates a brick-and-mortar store, they can fulfill this obligation with a disclosure on the forms used to collect the information, or by posting signage in the area.
 If the information is collected over the phone, the business may orally inform the consumer of their opt-out rights.

-There are special rules for the sale of personal information from consumers who are between the ages of 13 and 15, and for consumers under the age of 13.
-If your business has knowledge that it sells the personal information from consumers in these age groups, it must provide a process for obtaining their affirmative consent (or their guardian’s consent) to opt in, and also describe this process in the privacy notice.
+There are special rules for the sale or sharing of personal information from consumers who are between the ages of 13 and 15, and for consumers under the age of 13.
+If your business has knowledge that it sells or shares the personal information from consumers in these age groups, it must provide a process for obtaining their affirmative consent (or their guardian’s consent) to opt in, and also describe this process in the privacy notice.

-Businesses cannot discriminate against consumers for exercising their CCPA rights, but they can offer consumers financial incentives for opting in to the use and sale of their personal information.
+Businesses cannot discriminate against consumers for exercising their CCPA rights, but they can offer consumers financial incentives for opting in to the use and sale or sharing of their personal information.
 They can also charge a different price to consumers who opt out, as long as the price difference is related to the value provided to the business by that consumer’s personal information.
 Businesses that do either of those things must explain it in their privacy notice.

 With all the necessary privacy notices out the way, the final component of CCPA compliance is responding to privacy requests from consumers.
 Businesses should already have a plan in place for handling these requests before they ever receive one.
 Going through a few trial runs will help identify any gaps in the system and ensure that requests can be processed in a timely manner.